-Before finding his calling in professional wrestling as Hulk Hogan, Terry Bollea was a long-haired bass player in a rock band out of Florida called Ruckus.
-Little did he realize how much his life was about to change one night after playing a gig in Daytona!
+Before finding his calling in wrestling as Hulk Hogan, Terry Bollea was a long-haired bass player in a band called Ruckus.
+Little did he realize how much his life would change after playing a gig in Daytona!

 Hulk Hogan Gets Discovered While Playing in a Rock Band

 Before Hulk Hogan’s rise to fame in the wrestling world, the real-life Terry Bollea had a passion for music.

 “[Ruckus] was my last band,” Hogan opens up in an interview with Noisey.
 “I had been on the road for ten years, and I was a studio musician in Atlanta, a century artist.

 “I started out playing guitar in junior high school because I wasn’t a big sports guy.
 I was into music and had long hair.
 So I started out playing guitar, and as things go as a music kid, you start playing in bands.

 “All of a sudden, I got in a really good band playing guitar, but then this different, really good guitar player came along—and this guy was really great.

 “I had a choice: leave the band or start playing bass.
 So I chose to become a pretty darn good bass player.”

 Hogan continued, “When I was in high school there were like five or six good bands, and I got all the good people out of these bands and into one band called Ruckus.